etraveli/etraveli_codestyle/codestyle/src/site/markdown/project_types.md

 # Types ("Stereotypes") of Projects

-Several standard ProjectType implementations are defined within the jGuru Codestyle.
+Several standard ProjectType implementations are defined within the etraveli Codestyle.
 Most of those reside within [CommonProjectTypes] enumeration, defining the values within the table below - all of which are ProjectType implementations.
 Each project type can be identified uniquely by its Maven Project's GAP (GroupID, ArtifactID, Packaging)